stain/ro-crate-paper/manuscript.md

 \label{sec:implementation}

-The RO-Crate conceptual model has been realised using JSON-LD and Schema.org in a prescriptive form as discussed in the previous sections.
-These technical choices were made to caters for simplicity.
+The RO-Crate conceptual model has been realised using JSON-LD and Schema.org in a prescriptive form as discussed in section {@sec:conceptual}.
+These technical choices were made to cater for simplicity from a developer perspective (as introduced in section {@sec:methodology}).

 [JSON-LD](https://json-ld.org/) [@sporny_2014] provides a way to express Linked Data as a JSON structure, where a _context_ provides mapping to RDF properties and classes.
-While JSON-LD cannot map arbitrary JSON structures to RDF, we found it does lower the barrier as it follows a JSON structure, nowadays a common and popular format for data exchange on the Web.
+While JSON-LD cannot map arbitrary JSON structures to RDF, we found it does lower the barrier compared to other RDF syntaxes, as the JSON syntax nowadays is a common and popular format for data exchange on the Web.

 However, JSON-LD alone has too many degrees of freedom and hidden complexities for software developers to reliably produce and consume without specialised expertise or large RDF software frameworks.
 A large part of the RO-Crate specification is therefore dedicated to describing JSON structures.